Monstera Not Enough Water

 Monstera not enough water is a condition that occurs when a Monstera plant does not receive enough water.
 This can happen for a variety of reasons, such as:

-See also What Kind Of Soil Does A Monstera Need
+See also Does Monstera Plant Need Sunlight

 – The plant is not watered regularly.